advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-posts.markdown

 ## Displaying your form

-If editing has been configured for a form it will by default create a new post with a submission.
-If you instead want to edit a post you need to pass a post ID with the form argument `post`.
+If editing has been configured for a form you will also need to specify whether to create a new post or edit an existing one.
+If you  want to edit a post you need to pass a post ID with the form argument `post`.
+For creating a post, the form argument `post` should be set to `new`.
 With a shortcode this would look like

 `[advanced_form form="form_key" post="1"]`

+`[advanced_form form="form_key" post="new"]`

 And the function call equivalent is